What is in a Data Catalog? Understanding and Evaluating it for Effective Data Governance and Discovery

 Ultimately, these integrations enhance the value of the data catalog, making it a more effective tool for empowering users and driving data-driven decision-making.

-Evaluating data catalog software: Must-have and good-to-have features to get the most out of it
+What should a data catalog offer?
+Must-have and good-to-have features to get the most out of it #

 When evaluating data catalog software, it’s essential to consider both the must-have and good-to-have features.
 These features will help your organization meet its current needs while also ensuring it is future-ready.
 Here’s a breakdown of the must-have and good-to-have features: